Web Analytics

 In this article, we’ll walk you through 10 ways to resist peer pressure.
 Consider it a practical guide to getting yourself out of tough spots and saving yourself from negative influences.
 Our guide is designed to help South African teens protect their values and stay true to themselves.

-The last thing you want is to dampen the mood at the party so even though you don’t want to drink the alcohol or smoke the cigarette, you do it anyway.
+The last thing you want is to dampen the mood at the party, so even though you don’t want to drink alcohol or smoke cigarettes, you do it anyway.

-Moments like that, when you find yourself giving up on your beliefs or preferences is the impact of peer pressure.
+Moments like that, when you find yourself giving up on your beliefs or preferences, are the impact of peer pressure.
 The thing is, moments like that add up.
 It might start with a few slight shrugs before drinking alcohol, but over time, it could build into a drinking habit.

 What is Peer Pressure and Why Is It So Powerful?